Ciao Darwin: The Obstacle Course (Italian version from 2010)

 Some contestants cannot make it up the slippery slope and are eliminated from the round.
-At the end the score is determined by a further competitor who slides down a rope and attempts to attach themselves with Velcro to a target on a vertical wall for as long as possible.
+Points are awarded for each competitor who successfully gets to the end of the course, and further points are awarded if a further competitor who slides down a rope manages to attach themselves with Velcro to a target on a vertical wall.

-The contestants are given trainer shoes, and elbow and knee protectors, but otherwise remain fully dressed and must participate in the clothes that they are already wearing to the show.
-Almost all contestants fall into one of the two pools in clothes ranging from casual wear or fancy dress to expensive dresses or suits which are ruined by the water.
-The pools are approximately 1.3m deep and filled with cold water, and falling from the rollers results in total immersion.

 In the Italian version in 2016, one variation is that fire hoses were played on the competitors as they try to cross the pontoons, and another variation involves them having to jump into the pool fully clothed and swim past the pontoons using inflatable rubber sharks as buoyancy aids.

+The contestants are given trainer shoes, and elbow, knee and head protection.
+In series 6 to 8, they wore the outer garments they were wearing to the show over a short swimskin.
+In series 9, they are given a lifejacket for the pool-based part of the course but no swimskin, and remain fully dressed in the clothes they arrived in.

+Almost all contestants get totally soaked in garments ranging from casual wear or fancy dress to expensive dresses or suits which are ruined by the water.
+The pools are approximately 1.3m deep and filled with cold water, and falling from the rollers resulted in total immersion.

 The Fashion Show

-This round consists of a fashion show featuring a number of competitors from each team are dressed for different contexts: "daytime", "evening", "disco", "intimate male" and "intimate female".
+This round consists of a fashion show featuring a number of competitors from each team dressed for different contexts: "daytime", "evening", "disco", "intimate male" and "intimate female".

 The Finale

-In the Finale, the two selected contestants sit in tanks that are filled with more water each time an incorrect answer is given (and, in the case of the Italian and Polish versions, each time a correct answer is given by the other contestant).
+In the Finale, the two selected contestants sit in tanks that are filled with more water each time an incorrect answer is given (and, in the case of the Italian and Polish versions, each time the other contestant gives a correct answer).
 There are variations between the rules in the Italian, Romanian, Hungarian, Polish and Greek versions.
 The tank is cylindrical in shape in all but the Polish version, where it has flat sides.
 The tank is entered through a door in the back or side which is sealed when the game begins.
 The water rises by increments that are marked on the side of the tank (except in Poland).
 The number of these varies: